Students from Melville Intermediate helped students from neighbouring Broadlands Primary School prepare and learn a short mihi using Skype.

 A class from Broadlands Primary responded and the two classroom teachers "Skyped" to plan the learning experience.
 They discussed:

-The teacher chose to use Skype as the communication tool to connect learners across classrooms.
+Skype was the communication tool used to connect learners across classrooms.
 The class revisited protocols they had previously established around the use of Skype.
 Students from Broadlands Primary connected with students from Melville Intermediate using the video-conferencing functionality available in Skype.
 Students from Melville Intermediate provided feedback to students from Broadlands Primary as they practised their mihi in preparation for a marae visit.

 By supporting younger students in te reo, students from Melville Intermediate School became more empowered, confident, and motivated in other curriculum areas.
 The Skype process could be used in a variety of contexts for peer tutoring and to share unique learning experiences, for example, rearing a lamb, sharing a special environment, etc.

 Join the Virtual Learning Network (VLN) and participate in these discussions.